Does Your Home Need Repair?

 Repair or replacement of electric hot water heaters

-Homeowners meeting these qualifications are eligible to apply for the Home Repair Program:
+Homeowners that meet the following qualifications are eligible to apply for the Home Repair for the Elderly Program:

 - Applicants must be residents of Fairfax County

-- They must own and reside in the home needing repair
+- Applicants must own and reside in the home needing repair

 - Applicant must: